Use Case

 The collectibles market is worth over $400 billion globally (industry estimates), yet it operates primarily through bilateral trades: direct swaps between two collectors, marketplace purchases for cash, or auction house sales.
 Each of these channels requires that both sides of the trade align perfectly.
 For rare items, this alignment might happen once a year -- or never.

 The result is an enormous volume of latent demand.
-Collectors hold duplicates they would happily trade, but they cannot find a path to the items they need.
-Forums, Discord servers, and social media groups attempt to solve this manually, but human-coordinated trades involving more than two people are painfully slow, trust-dependent, and limited to small groups.
+Collectors hold duplicates they would happily trade, but they cannot get to the items they need.
+Forums, Discord servers, and social media groups attempt to solve this manually, but manual trade coordination is painfully slow, trust-dependent, and limited to small groups.

 How Coordinated Trades Bridge Collections

-SWAPS transforms the collectibles trading experience by finding the paths that collectors cannot see.
-Collectors simply register their duplicate inventory and their want-list.
-The coordination engine continuously analyzes the preference network and surfaces trade opportunities the moment they become possible -- connecting participants across different sub-collections, eras, and rarity tiers.
+SWAPS transforms the collectibles trading experience by showing collectors what they can get from what they already own.
+Collectors register their duplicate inventory and their want-list; SWAPS surfaces trade opportunities the moment they become possible across sub-collections, eras, and rarity tiers.

 The value stays with the collectors.
 No currency intermediation is required, no auction house takes a percentage of the sale price, and no one has to sell a cherished item at a discount just to afford the piece they actually need.
-SWAPS finds a way to route items directly from those who have duplicates to those who need them.
+SWAPS helps duplicates become the way into the card a collector actually wants.

-The impact on set completion rates is dramatic.
-Items that would sit in binders or wallets for months can find a path to a willing recipient within days, because the coordination engine can see trade paths that span the entire marketplace rather than just direct bilateral matches.
+The impact on set completion rates can be dramatic.
+Items that would sit in binders or wallets for months can reach willing collectors because SWAPS looks across the marketplace rather than only at direct bilateral matches.

 Traditional Collectibles Trading vs. SWAPS-Enabled